WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CD.md

   I had issues formatting the tag / removing the patch and minor versions from the string.
 I used `%.*` to try and remove all the charaters after the last `.` in the version string, but I belive the formatting was incorrect.

-  * The workflow will update dockerhub with major.minor.patch versions and with latest, but not with a major only or major minor version as requested in the instructions. *

 ## Part 2